-Assaulting the House Organa camp on Alderaan is a definite Moment of Awesome for the Warrior.
+- Assaulting the House Organa camp on Alderaan is a definite Moment of Awesome for the Warrior.
 It's the casual nature of how you tear through the last defenders outside the command room that sells it.

-Later on Alderaan you are confronted by a Jedi Knight protecting two servants with information you need.
+- Later on Alderaan you are confronted by a Jedi Knight protecting two servants with information you need.
 You can just kill the Jedi... or convince the servants to defect to the Empire, and force the Jedi to just let you leave by refusing to draw your lightsaber in your defense.

-The dark side choice is no less pleasing.
+- The dark side choice is no less pleasing.
 You punt the Jedi away, then simultaneously lift, choke, and snap the necks of the servants.
 All in under two seconds.

-Messing with Jedi as a light side Sith Warrior is always fun.
+- Messing with Jedi as a Light Side Sith Warrior is always fun.
 Near the end of Chapter One you are confronted by two Jedi, and can successfully drive one off and another to the dark side by quoting the Jedi code at them.

 - The end of Chapter One as a Sith Warrior.
 You face Nomen Karr, your master's hated foe in single combat.
-You drive him insane as he fails to defeat you, twisting him to the Dark Side as he fails again and again.
+You drive him insane as he fails to defeat you, twisting him to the dark side as he fails again and again.
 You then can have him patched up enough so you can torture him, dragging his Padawan Jaesa to you in the throes of his agony.
 Finally, you can corrupt his treasured charge, making her your own apprentice as she strikes down her former master.
 A Sith at his or her finest, ladies and gentlemen.

-Light Side is just as cool.
-You drive Nomen Karr to the darkside by pointing out that you're better than him, that he and Darth Baras are just two old men fighting out an old grudge and quoting the Jedi code at him as he slowly descends into insanity.
-Unfortunately for him his apprentice has the special ability see into someone's mind, and when she finally arrives you demonstrate to her just how corrupt and mad her master has become.
-You can top it all off by sending Nomen Karr back to the Jedi council so they can 'rehabilitate him', which comes across as an epic troll and final humiliation.
+- Light Side is just as cool.
+You drive Nomen Karr to the dark side by pointing out that you're better than him, that he and Darth Baras are just two old men fighting out an old grudge and quoting the Jedi code at him as he slowly descends into insanity.
+When Jaesa shows up, the Warrior asks her to look into her master's heart and see the truth, showing how far Karr's fallen.
+Then the Warrior asks her to look into their own heart, showing only fairness, mercy and compassion.
+You can top it all off by sending Nomen Karr back to the Jedi Council so they can 'rehabilitate him', which comes across as an epic troll and final humiliation.

-The end of the Sith Warrior story: To the Dark Side Sith you kill Darth Baras, either yelling "Glory is mine!" or "I wash the galaxy clean of you.".
+- The end of the Sith Warrior story: For Dark Side Sith you kill Darth Baras, either yelling "Glory is mine!" or "I wash the galaxy clean of you.".
 The Lightside Sith actually banishes him.
 But in both cases, the Sith Warrior is finally accepted as the Emperor's Wrath!
 Epicness indeed.